Sprihanjay/Coding_Interview_Patterns/Two_Pointers.md

-# Two Pointers Template

-Use this template when solving problems that involve scanning from both ends of a sorted array or finding pairs.
+# Two Pointers problems that involve scanning from both ends of a sorted array or finding pairs.

 ## Classic Two-Pointers Pattern